Upper Body Push Workout With Cardio Tabata (30-Minutes)

 woman performing tricep dips or best tricep exercise

-1. Grip the edge of a chair or bench, fingertips pointed towards your butt or toes, elbows bent.
-Note, you can also perform tricep dips sitting on the ground with your knees bent at 90-degrees and your hands behind you (fingertips facing your butt).
+1. Grip the edge of a chair or bench, fingertips pointed toward your butt or toes, elbows bent.

 2. Keeping your back close to the chair, lower yourself, bending at the elbows until your elbows reach a 90-degree angle.